 You have the right to obtain a paper copy of our Notice of Privacy Practices.
 You may obtain a paper copy even though you agreed to receive the notice electronically.
 You may request a copy of our Notice of Privacy Practices at any time.

 We reserve the right to change this Notice of Privacy Practices.
-We reserve the right to make the new notice’s provisions effective for all medical information that we maintain, including that created or received by us prior to the effective date of the new notice.
+We reserve the right to make the new notice’s provisions effective for all medical information that we maintain, including those created or received before the new notice’s effective date.

 The effective date of the notice is stated on the first page of this notice.

-If you have any questions or want more information concerning this Notice of Privacy Practices, please contact Margaret Longsworth at OHI, 25 Freedom Parkway, Hermon, ME 04401, or telephone (207) 605-1209.
+If you have any questions or want more information concerning this Notice of Privacy Practices, please contact Margaret Longsworth at OHI, 203 Maine Avenue, Bangor ME, 04401, or by telephone (207) 605-1209.